Tenant signs the lease and collects the keys

-If your application is successful, the landlord or agent will take steps to sign a tenancy agreement with you.
-Check that you have their contact details so that you can follow up or ask questions.
+If the tenant's application is successful, the landlord or agent will arrange to sign a tenancy agreement with them.

-Before you sign an agreement or move in, the landlord or agent must give you:
+Before signing an agreement or moving in, a landlord or agent must give a tenant:

 - a copy of the proposed tenancy agreement